mui/material-ui/docs/data/material/experimental-api/pigment-css/pigment-css.md

 - A package manager
 - A Next.js or Vite project

-If using Next.js, you can fast track your Pigment CSS installation and project creation with the following commands:
+You can fast track your Pigment CSS installation and project creation with the following commands:

 <codeblock storageKey="framework">